-- 5.2 Review team members are drawn from a list of reviewers nominated mainly by diocesan bishops (and some by TEIs).
+- 5.2 Review team members are drawn from a pool of reviewers nominated mainly by diocesan bishops, and in some cases by TEIs.
 Reviewers are provided additionally by Durham University where a Common Awards QA review is taking place at the time as PER.
 The team is led by a Senior Reviewer. - 5.3 They are briefed on their task by MDT staff, with input from the Durham Common Awards team where needed.
 Reviewers receive documentation from the TEI, with some also supplied by MDT and Durham (Appendix A).
-The format of the reviewers' visit to the TEI will vary depending on the complexity of the TEI and may take place on more than one occasion, but it should broadly equate to a 48-hour period.
-The aim within that time is to meet students, staff, governors and other stakeholders and to see something of the life of the TEI.
+The format of the reviewers' visit to the TEI will vary depending on the complexity of the TEI and may need to take place across different locations and times.
+A single-site PER visit should broadly equate to a 48-hour period, and the aim is to meet students, staff, governors and other stakeholders and to see something of the life of the TEI.
 These visits may be either onsite or online or a combination of both, but onsite is generally preferred where practicable. - 5.4 The reviewers then draft a report that includes commentary and graded judgements against the PER criteria (Section 6), commendations of good practice and recommendations for development.
 After moderation and editing, the report is published and the recommendations are followed up by the TEI in line with an agreed action plan and timetable. - 5.5 PER criteria are organised into 5 headings and include (at section E) a focus on formational outcomes.
 The criteria include guidance about the evidence supporting each one.
 PER reports include Commendations of good practice alongside Recommendations for action by the TEI.